triularity/avrspec/README.txt

 			digital pin name (e.g. D3).
 If both are specified, then they must match.
 Entries without specified index will be added after all defined indexes.

+OPTION <name> [<value>]

+	Define an option.

+	name		A symbol name.

+	value		The value the option is set to.

+ADC_REF <func-id> <value>

+	func-id		A source function.

+	value		The index that maps to a REFS value.

+ADC_MUX <func-ids> <channel>

+	func-ids	A source function.
+Multiple values are separated by a slash (/).

+	channel		The channel number that maps to a MUX value.

 PAD <func-id> <sockets> <number>